cointrade-ai/technical-paper/README.markdown

 - **Real-Time Performance Tracking**: Monitors agent activity, including active trades, win rate, and P&L, with [Chart.js](https://www.chartjs.org/) visualizations (e.g., candlestick charts for trade entries/exits).
 - **Control Features**: Start, stop, or pause agents with one click; adjust parameters mid-trade based on market conditions.

-**How to Use**:

-- Access the “Agents” section to launch the creation wizard.
-- Define strategy parameters and deploy the agent.
-- Monitor performance via the dashboard’s agent status cards.
-- Adjust settings as needed based on performance or market changes.

 ### AI Chat Interface

 CoinTrade’s AI chat interface, powered by the RAG model and [OpenRouter.ai](https://openrouter.ai/)’s LLaMA 3.1 70B, allows users to interact directly with trading agents to gain insights, modify strategies, manage positions, and automate portfolio rebalancing.